-- (1) The "Threshold" reference shown in the table means the minimum threshold performance level that must be met to receive the minimum cash incentive award.
-Failure to meet the minimum threshold for all performance measures would result in no award. - (2) The "Threshold" reference shown in the table means the minimum threshold performance level that must be met to receive the minimum stock award.
+- (1) The "Threshold" reference shown in the table means the minimum cash incentive award if the minimum threshold performance level is met.
+Failure to meet the minimum threshold for all performance measures would result in no award. - (2) The "Threshold" reference shown in the table means the minimum stock award if the minimum threshold performance level is met.
 Failure to meet the minimum threshold for all performance measures would result in no award.
-See the section entitled Compensation Compensation of Named Officers-Equity Compensation Plan Information below for additional information on the mechanics of the Stock Plan. - (3) The Compensation Committee selected the performance metrics and goals for the 2018 Management Incentive Plan awards on January 29, 2018, and payment was made on January 29, 2019.
-The estimated future payout information shown for the Management Incentive Plan is for a payment in 2019 based on 2018 performance.
-Mr. Meissner's actual award was 145% of Target, for a total award of \$459,677.
-See also column (g) of the Summary Compensation Table in the section entitled Compensation - Compensation of Named Executive Officers. - (4) The estimated future payout information shown for the Stock Plan is for a grant in 2019 based on 2018 performance.
-Mr. Meissner's actual stock award was 150% of Target, for a total award of 14,490 shares of restricted stock with a closing market price of \$49.01 per share on the date of grant.
+See the section entitled Compensation Compensation of Named Officers-Equity Compensation Plan Information below for additional information on the mechanics of the Stock Plan. - (3) The Compensation Committee selected the performance metrics and goals for the 2019 Management Incentive Plan awards on January 29, 2019, and payment was made on January 28, 2020.
+The estimated future payout information shown for the Management Incentive Plan is for a payment in 2020 based on 2019 performance.
+Mr. Meissner's actual award was 142% of Target, for a total award of \$527,956.
+See also column (g) of the Summary Compensation Table in the section entitled Compensation Compensation of Named Executive Officers. - (4) The estimated future payout information shown for the Stock Plan is for a grant in 2020 based on 2019 performance.
+Mr. Meissner's actual stock award was 150% of Target, for a total award of 11,820 shares of restricted stock with a closing market price of \$63.91 per share on the date of grant.
 See also column (e) of the Summary Compensation Table in the section entitled Compensation of Named Executive Officers.